International Student Work Experience Program

 • Must be available to work May to August.

 • Make sure to pay close attention to each job posting’s application instructions.
-Incomplete applications may not be considered.
+Incomplete or late applications may not be considered.

 • The types of positions and duties are varied; students with a variety of educational backgrounds and experiences are encouraged to apply.